 Integrations Overview

-Integrations are the connections that let CatalEx work with the services your team already uses — Slack, GitHub, Gmail, Jira, Salesforce, and many more.
-Once an integration is connected, your Studio agents and Freeflow can read from and act on it.
+Integrations are the connections that let CatalEx work with the services your team already uses — GitHub, Gmail, Jira, Salesforce, Notion, and many more.
+Once an integration is connected, your Studio agents can read from and act on it.

 All integrations are connected and managed on the Tools page.